lightcopy/parquet-index/README.md

 ### Limitations
 - Indexed columns must be top level primitive columns with types above
-- Indexed columns cannot be the same as partitioning columns (which kind of makes sense)
+- Indexed columns cannot be the same as partitioning columns
-- Append mode is not supported for Parquet table when creating index
+- Append mode is not yet supported for Parquet table when creating index
 - Certain Spark versions are supported (see table below)

 > Project is **experimental and is in active development at the moment**.
 We are working to remove